mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/TAM_ENVELOPES.md

 <img src="/admin/images/uploads/safe-render.png" alt="SAFE Render" width="80%" />
 <img src="/admin/images/uploads/safe-envelope.jpg" alt="SAFE Envelope" width="80%" />

-The SAFE a semi-permanent concrete frame structure with CMU infill, the dimensions are 12.9m x34.3m (885m<sup>2</sup>).
+The SAFE a semi-permanent concrete frame structure with CMU infill, the dimensions are 12.9m x 34.3m (885m<sup>2</sup>).
 The design is two-story construction and can be either be lengthened or shortened by the standard bay length.
 Its design includes an integral protective roof.
 This is a great choice for Billeting, Administrative spaces, Operations, and Life Support Facilities.

 ### 3. Standard Adaptive Facility Envelope (SAFE1)

 <img src="/admin/images/uploads/safe-1.png" alt="SAFE1 Render" width="80%" />
 <img src="/admin/images/uploads/safe-envelope.jpg" alt="SAFE1 Envelope" width="80%" />

-The SAFE1 is a single-story version of the SAFE, the dimensions are 12.9m x34.3m (442.5m<sup>2</sup>).
+The SAFE1 is a single-story version of the SAFE, the dimensions are 12.9m x 34.3m (442.5m<sup>2</sup>).
 This is another great choice for Billeting, Administrative spaces, Operations, Dining, and MWR.

 ### 4. Tactical Earthen Rapidly Raised Assembly Hut (TERRA HUT)  Option 1